nazy67/terraform_gitlab_project/README.md

 - Gentoo
 - macOS

 GitLab doesn't run on Microsoft Windows, it was developed for Linux-based operating systems.
-For more information about Operating system requirements you can check out ```Requirements for installing GitLab``` in the  link below.
+For more information about Operating system requirements you can check out more in [Requirements for installing GitLab](https://docs.gitlab.com/ee/install/requirements.html).

-After choosing Operatiing system we need to choose ```Software version```:
+After choosing Operatiing system we need to choose `Software version`:

 - Ruby versions for GitLab 13.6 (Ruby 2.7 and later is required)
 - Go versions (required Go version is 1.13)